taustation-fan/taustation-fan.github.io/career.md

 Advantages:

-* Many career tasks can be performed anywhere, or at least on any station
+* Many career tasks can be performed anywhere, or at least on any station (though the Jump Gates have no Market).

 Disadvantages: